imanghafoori1/laravel-heyman/README.md

 ### That is what this package does for you + a lot more things...

-So now we can use this gate to authorize and stop the user in various moments of the application life cycle, including:
-- 1- Right after a Route is Matched
-- 2- Right before a blade file is going to be rendered.
-For example by calling: `view('myViewFile');`
-- 3- Right before an eloquent model is going to be `read` or `created` or `updated` or `deleted`
-- 4- When any custom event is fired by calling `event('myEvent');`

-You can put these codes in `AuthServiceProvider.php` (or any other service provider) `boot` method to take effect:
+You can put these codes in `AuthServiceProvider.php` (or any other service provider) `boot` method to take effect.

 ## Watching Urls